Leadership and Faculty

 Culinary Medicine Programming

 In 2017, we launched our first year with the Health meets Food Student Elective, which is offered to 2 cohorts of 16 medical students per year.
 Always a full elective, we offered open enrollment in 2019 to quantify the degree of interest, and 94 first-year medical students enrolled.
 We determined student enrollment with a randomized lottery.
 Thus, a potential of 6 cohorts per year would be needed to accommodate the level of student interest.
+The team uses the teaching kitchen in the University Department of Nutrition.

 We increasingly strive to make the student elective interdisciplinary, and our RD facilitator supervises several dietetic interns each semester.
 We routinely encourage engagement from UTSW dietetics program in order to enhance the growth of medical student and registered dietitian collaboration early in their training.